-I always see threads asking if they have a pullet or a cockerel, so I thought I could start a article on sexing, Mostly pullets and cockerels.
+I always see threads of people asking if they have a pullet or a cockerel, so I thought I would start an article on the subject.
 Here is a very helpful pic.

 Pullet on left with smaller comb and darker color.
-Cockeral on the right, with more white than pullet, and larger comb and wattles.
+Cockerel on the right, with more white than pullet, and larger comb and wattles.

 Mostly what you would look at are the comb and wattles.
-The comb on a cockerel are always much larger and more pinkish red.
+The comb on a cockerel are always much larger and more pinkish red than a pullets.
 A pullet has a small comb mostly, Unless the breed has a super large comb, like leghorns for example.
 Also a pullets comb is a orange color unlike cockerels.
 Mostly pullets and cockerels are the same color, so you can't really go off that.
 Sexlinks are different colors though.

 Red stars links you can sex at hatch.